robertej09/ramadda-docker/README.md

 Replace `mysecretpassword` with the password of your choosing.

-## Running and Stopping the RAMADDA Docker Container with docker-compose
+## Running, Updating and Stopping the RAMADDA Docker Container with docker-compose

 ### Running RAMADDA